k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

 ## Modules/Mixins

 Mixins in JavaScript are merely the insertion of methods from one object into another.
-So, let's start building our modules class by figuring out how to "insert" a function into a class.
+Let's start building our modules class by figuring out how to "insert" a function into a class.

-### Inserting Methods Onto Classes
+### Injecting Methods

 First we need a function: